 In March 2016, the new owner of the Cross Inn contacted Save the Bromley Cross.
 He had sold the garden to a local builder and was interested in developing the car park.
 Fortunately, we were able to convince him that it would be better kept as a pub car park, and we made an offer to buy the pub and car park, which he accepted.
 So, then we had a new challenge – £210,000 to save The Bromley Cross.
 We launched a share issue and, with help from 150 or so shareholders, we raised the money and bought the pub.

 Since then, the building has been completely refurbished and several improvements made.
 We added an extension, which includes a “radar key” accessible disabled toilet, available for use by both our customers and the public alike, 7 days a week all year round.
 We have a coffee morning every Wednesday between 10am and noon, during which we have outreach public library and Post Office facilities.
 We also host other community activities likes the local Friendship Club, a “come and play” music night, a craft club, darts teams and twice-yearly village litter picks.
 Th premises also provide a defibrillator in case of emergencies.

-The Pub was run initially entirely by volunteers, but in 2018, we appointed Amanda Lucas as the pub Manager to oversee the day-to-day running of The Cross.
+The Pub is run by volunteers, but we are actively looking to appoint a new Manager to oversee the day-to-day running of The Great Bromley Cross.
 We still depend very highly on our crew of volunteer bar staff and, if you would like to join them, please click on the Volunteer and Rotas tab.